bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Slow Start

 CUBIC MUST employ a slow-start algorithm, when *cwnd* is no more than *ssthresh*.
-CUBIC MAY use the current standard AIMD TCP slow start algorithm {{!RFC5681}} in general netwoks.
-For fast and long-distance networks, experimental alternatives to {{!RFC5681}} include limited slow start {{?RFC3742}} and hybrid slow start {{HR08}}.
+In general, CUBIC SHOULD use the HyStart++ slow start algorithm {{!I-D.ietf-tcpm-hystartplusplus}}, or MAY use the AIMD TCP slow start algorithm {{!RFC5681}}.
+Experimental alternatives to
+{{!RFC5681}} include hybrid slow start {{HR08}}, a predecessor to HyStart++ that CUBIC implementations have used as the default for the last decade, and limited slow start {{?RFC3742}}.

-When CUBIC uses hybrid slow start {{HR08}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
+When CUBIC uses HyStart++ {{!I-D.ietf-tcpm-hystartplusplus}}, it may exit the first slow start without incurring any packet loss and thus *W<sub>max</sub>* is undefined.
 In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using {{eq1}}, where *t* is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance stage.

 # Discussion {#discussion}